Camillaneri/NiftyApp/README.md

 * **ResQue's taxonomy**: by Pu et al., is an holistic study on user’s perceptions and impressions while interacting with a system;
-* **Knjnenbrg's framework**: by Kinjensburg et al., expands ResQue’s framework to context character- istics by means of personal characteristics of a user and the situational ones, in which the system is used.4 This framework uses specific terms as experience and interaction, to distinguish between attitude and behaviour.
+* **Knijnensburg's framework**: by Knijensburg et al., expands ResQue’s framework to context characteristics by means of personal characteristics of a user and the situational ones, in which the system is used.
+This framework uses specific terms as experience and interaction, to distinguish between attitude and behaviour.

+For a deeper iunsight on our research please refeer to our [State of the Art document]()

 ### Design
-As proposed by the latter work, we decided to design our study as the triangulation of three main typologies of gathered data:
+As proposed by Knijnensburg, we decided to design our study as the triangulation of three main typologies of gathered data:

-1. **User chatacteristics**: survey
+1. **User chatacteristics**: gathered form surveis
-2. **Subjective experience**: survey
+2. **Subjective experience**: gathered form surveis
-3. **Behaviural data**: log-data
+3. **Behavioral data**: gathered form log-data